 Ingrid Atterberg was born in Härnösand in 1920 and spent her childhood in Gothenburg.
 Her father was head of a radiotelegraph section within Kungliga Telegrafverket (national telecommunications agency) where her mother was also employed.
 Ingrid Atterberg, the third of five children in the family, followed her sister Brita – later married as Ahnoff – down the artistic route.
-From 1940–1942 she attended Slöjdföreningens skola, now known as Högskolan för design och konsthantverk or HDK (Valand school of art and design), where her main subject was ceramics.
+From 1940–1942 she attended Slöjdföreningens skola, today known as a part of HDK-Valand - Academy of Art and Design at the University of Gothenburg, where her main subject was ceramics.
 Ingrid Atterberg briefly ran her own workshop in Gothenburg.
 She then moved to Uppsala in 1944 where she was employed as a designer for Upsala-Ekeby AB ceramics factory.
 Her colleagues there included Anna-Lisa Thomson and Vicke Lindstrand, the latter of whom had been appointed as artistic director in 1942.

 Although the Swedish ceramics industry had appointed its first female designer in the early 1900s, Ingrid Atterberg and her fellow female colleagues who joined the industry almost half a century later nevertheless still belonged to a pioneering cohort.
 The position of artistic director still tended to be filled by a man, as was the position of technical manager, sales manager and many other managerial posts.
 Although factories were keen to hire female designers these women did not often find reception for their ideas and their efforts did not often gain full recognition.
 Later on, Ingrid Atterberg sometimes provided dramatic descriptions of the conditions which she and her fellow female designers endured as workers at Upsala-Ekeby during the 1940s and 1950s.